-JHP Has worked with youth in a number of capacities, including school-day electives, weekend intensives, and after school programs.
+JHP has worked with youth in a number of capacities, including school-day electives, weekend intensives and after-school programs.

 The International High Schools across NYC offer a rigorous college preparatory program for English-language learners in a multicultural educational environment.
 The schools prioritize students of limited English proficiency who have been in the U.S. fewer than four years at the time of application.
 Once admitted, the students remain with the school for their entire high school career.
 They receive a substantive high school/college curriculum taught with a content-based English-as-a-second-language approach.
 In these programs, students learn how to use photography to tell their stories, practice their English skills, and build friendships and community in their new school environment.

 Step-Up is a multi-component, youth informed program that offers in-school life skills groups, one-on-one mentoring, mental health supports, structured opportunities for community service, and leadership development.
-Over the past nine years, Step-Up has worked in partnership with youth, parents, and staff of eight high schools.
+Over the past 10 years, Step-Up has worked in partnership with youth, parents, and staff of eight high schools.
 The program has served over 450 students, 56% Latino and 37% African American, and achieved a graduation rate of 84%, among many other positive educational and mental health outcomes.

 JHP has worked with a number of community-based organizations and charter schools that serve NYC youth, with a particular focus on youth considered at-risk, in the foster care system or formerly incarcerated.
 Many of the programs encourage young people to document their lives, strengthen the students’ ability to ask questions and observation skills while learning visual storytelling.
 In some programs, student document their communities, learning about the importance of photography in social justice movements.
 In other programs, instructors take a hands-on approach to encourage students to develop trust in themselves, their talents, and their peers, taking advantage of opportunity, and learning self-expression.
 Partnerships have included Casita Maria in the Bronx, NeON Arts, Goodwill, Boys & Girls Club, and Boys Town.